jesshohohoho/learnyloopy/UserGuide.md

 ![Figure 3](UserGuide_Fig/Fig3.png)

-- After verification, you will be signed in and directed to the the main page.
+- After verification, you will be signed in and redirected to the the main page.

 <a id="log-in-to-learnloop"></a>
 ## 🔑 Log In to LearnLoop
-Once logged in, you will be directed to the main page, which features the Past Performance Dashboard and a **[sidebar](#sidebar)** for navigating to other features of LearnLoop.
-If you are the first user, the dashboard will display everything as blank.
-You will have to study by our **[Smart Learning Platform](#smart-learning)** to get a summary of your study performance.
+Once logged in, you will be redirected to the main page, which features the [Past Performance Dashboard](#past-performance-dashboard) and a [sidebar](#sidebar) for navigating to other features of LearnLoop.
+If you are a first-time user, the dashboard will display everything as blank.
+Kickstart your learning using our [Smart Learning](#smart-learning) platform to get a summary of your study performance.

 ![Figure 4](UserGuide_Fig/Fig4.png)